johngrandson/code-horizon-monorepo/lib/petal_pro_api/README.md

     ...

     # Two new tests...
-    test "can't list organisations for other user", %{
+    test "can't list organizations for other user", %{
       conn: conn,
       user: user,
       other_user: other_user